Indiana Jones and the Last Crusade: Plot

 In 1912, Boy Scout Indiana Jones lives with his father Henry Jones Sr. in Moab, Utah.
-One day, while undergoing a cave exploration, Indy takes a crucifix owned by Francisco Vázquez de Coronado from a group of graverobbers led by a man named Garth, and after a brief horse chase, flees to his home, where Garth and his men find him and retrieve the crucifix.
-Garth, however, admits his respect towards Indiana and gives him his fedora before leaving.
+One day, while exploring caves on an excursion with his scout troop, Indy takes a crucifix owned by Francisco Vázquez de Coronado from a group of graverobbers led by a man named Garth, and after a brief chase on horseback and aboard a circus train, Indy flees to his home, where Garth and his men find him and confiscate the crucifix with the help of the local sheriff.
+Garth, however, admits his respect for the scrappy young man, and gives him his fedora before leaving.

 In 1938, Indy successfully takes back the crucifix from the employer of the graverobbers off the Portuguese coast.
-After returning to the United States, Indy learns Henry has disappeared while searching for the Holy Grail.
+After returning to his university classroom in the United States, Indy learns his father has disappeared while searching for the Holy Grail and Henry's home was ransacked.
 Walter Donovan, his father's financial backer, tasks Indy with finding both Henry and the Grail.
-Indy receives a package containing Henry's diary, which includes his research on the Grail, and travels to Venice alongside Marcus Brody to meet Henry's associate Elsa Schneider.
+Indy receives a package containing Henry's diary, which includes his research on the Grail, and travels to Venice alongside Marcus Brody to meet Henry's associate Dr. Elsa Schneider.
 Beneath the library where Henry was last seen, Indy and Elsa discover a catacomb containing an inscribed shield which reveals that the path to the Grail begins in Alexandretta.
 The two are subsequently attacked by a mysterious group who reveal themselves to be the secret Brotherhood of the Cruciform Sword, dedicated to protecting the Grail.
-After saving the group's leader Kazim, Indy learns that Henry is being held at a castle in Austria.
+After saving the group's leader Kazim, Indy learns that Henry is being held at Brunwald Castle in Austria.
 Indy entrusts Marcus with a map from the diary detailing a route to the Grail and sends him to Alexandretta to rendezvous with their old friend Sallah.
 Discovering their rooms have been ransacked, Indy reveals the diary's existence to Elsa before they sleep together.